kylehraja/RolePlayingGame/README.md

 How to run webpage:

-1) Download and unzip the RPG.zip file.
+1) Copy and Paste the index.html, styles.css, and script.js into VS Code.
-2) Open in vscode.
-3) Install the "live server" extenstion for vscode. https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer
-4) Open the index.html and run the code (Windows shortcut key: ALT+L+O).
+2) Run the code (I used Chrome browser).